-Note See Part 5 of the Energy Efficiency (Cost of Living) Improvement Record Keeping and Reporting code of practice for further information about activity records.
+Note See Part 5 of the Record Keeping and Reporting Code of Practice for further information about activity records.

 20 Meaning of compliance method

 In this code a compliance method means a method or practice in this code or other relevant legislation that is allowed to demonstrate compliance with a performance requirement or standard and includes, but is not limited to, verification methods, deemed to satisfy provisions, acceptable construction practices and the like.